Zachariah-Weir/OS_Comparison/README.md

 #### How

 - Start the user application and make a request to access a file.
-- Monolithic will directly communicate with the file system.
+- Monolithic will directly communicate with the file system (doesn't require IPC).
 - Microkernel messages will look like: application -> kernel -> filesystem -> kernel -> application.
 - Measure each IPC time and return the sum for each OS (add sleep timer for IPC).